-International students must maintain an F1 Visa in good standing to study at Rice University.
+International students must maintain an F1 visa in good standing to study at Rice University.
 Practical guidance for International students is available through OISS (Office of International Studies and Students, oiss.rice.edu) at Rice.
 International students are encouraged to contact this office for questions regarding student visas and related matters.
-Visa laws and procedures are strictly enforced by the Department of Homeland Security and the university must operate within those guidelines.
-International students are granted F1 Visas to study in the United States.
-The F1 Visa is good for the official length of time of the program of study, as long as the student is attending full time.
-Students are expected to complete their studies by the expiration date on the I20 Form.
+Visa laws and procedures are strictly enforced by the U.S. Department of Homeland Security, and the university must operate within those guidelines.
+International students are granted F1 visas to study in the United States.
+The F1 visa is good for the official length of time of the program of study, as long as the student is attending full time.
+Students are expected to complete their studies by the expiration date shown on their I20 form.

-The length of the three programs (Option 1, Option 2, and Option 3) is 7, 5, and 3 semesters respectively.
+The lengths of the three programs (Option 1, Option 2, and Option 3) are seven, five, and three semesters respectively.
 Normally these programs finish after the fall semester.
-Typically students have approximately 60 days before their visas expire.
-However, Rice Architecture has recently restructured the thesis program and added an optional course of study in the spring (ARCH 730 Written Thesis Document).
-Option 1 and 2 Students may enroll in this course and extend their course of study an additional semester.
-There are two work related programs that students with F1 Visas may apply for: CPT (Curricular Practical Training) and OPT (Optional Practical Training).
+Typically, international students then have approximately 60 days before their visas expire.

+Students with F1 visas are eligible to apply for two work-related programs: CPT (Curricular Practical Training) and OPT (Optional Practical Training).
 CPT allows students to gain employment training and to work in paid internship positions as part of an off-campus component of their academic program.
-Students cannot work full time while attending school, so this is commonly done during the summer break.
-Students enroll in ARCH 711 (Special Problems) for the employment period (e.g. summer break) and submit a course instructor verification memo to OISS.
-In order to qualify for the program students must provide verification of a position from the employer (letter); enroll in ARCH 711 (Special Problems) for the employment period (e.g. summer break); and submit the course instructor verification memo to OISS.
+Students cannot work full time while attending school, so CPT and OPT commonly take place during the summer break.
+To qualify for the program, students must provide employer verification of a position (e.g., a letter); enroll in ARCH 711 (Special Projects) for the employment period (e.g., summer break); and submit the course instructor verification memo to OISS.

 Students can also apply to work through the OPT Program for up to three years after completion of their academic program.
 Students can apply for this program before they have a specific job offer.
-Tutorials for application for both CPT and OPT as well as on line forms are available at the OISS website: oiss.rice.edu
+Tutorials on the application for both CPT and OPT, as well as on line forms, are available at the OISS website: oiss.rice.edu.

-Students who are finishing their year of OPT or have graduated can continue to work indefinitely with the H1B Work Visa.
-The employer must petition for the H1B Visa.
-The petition can only be made during the month of April and there is a cap on the number granted each year.
-Any individual can apply for permanent residency (green card) at any time, however the requirements are much more stringent and involve much more processing time and fees.
+Students who are finishing their year of OPT or have graduated can continue to work indefinitely with an H1B work visa.
+The employer must petition for the H1B visa.
+The petition can be made only during the month of April, and the number of visas granted each year is capped.
+Any individual can apply for permanent residency (i.e., a green card) at any time; however, the requirements are much more stringent and involve much more processing time and additional fees.